jasa-acs/repro-guide/pages/reviewer-guidelines.md

 ## Criteria for reproducibility review

-The [Reproducibility Review Form](review-form) lists the criteria we would like you to consider in your  review (these criteria have also been provided to the authors in the [author guidelines](author-guidelines)).
-It is most helpful if you address the criteria by filling out the review form (you can simply create a document with the section titles as given [here](review-form)) and including the completed form as an attachment with your review.
+The [reproducibility checklist](pages/author-checklist.html) indicates the minimal expectations for reproducibility materials.
+In addition, the older [Reproducibility Review Form](review-form) lists criteria we would like you to consider in your review (these criteria have also been provided to the authors in the [author guidelines](author-guidelines)).